rootanand/PythonGames/README.md

 # PythonGames
 Simple Command Line Games for Practicing Python Basics

-### This repository contains exercises for students doing Python and Machine Learning Courses @ ROOT IT LEARNING CENTRE, TRICHY
+### This repository contains exercises for students doing python and machine learning courses @ ROOT IT LEARNING CENTRE, TRICHY

+## Try the games in the following order of increasing difficulty
+* Rock Paper Scissors
+* Number Guessing Game
+* Tic Tac Toe

-For details Contact:
+For details:
 P.Anandkumar

 9790636324